BrianKavagi/Triangle-Tracker/README.md

   BRIAN KAVAGI

 ## Description
-{This is a project I have created at moringa school for computer programming }
+{This is a project I have created at moringa school for computer programming based on application used to check on sides of a triangle and to return the name of the triangle once the values have been typed}

 ## Setup/Installation Requirements
 * git clone
-* cd Portfolio-landing
+* cd Triangle-Tracker
 * Open index.html from a browser

 ## Technologies Used
  * html
  * css
  * scripts.js

+## Contact Information
+ * Kindly contact me via my email address at: briankavagi06@gmail.com

 ## Copyright and License
 Apache License